Joanna Cargill: Alliance of Evil

 Originally a freelance mercenary, Frenzy joins with three other mutants — Tower, Stinger, and Timeshadow — under the employ of Apocalypse, calling themselves the Alliance of Evil.
 After Tower's failed attempt to kidnap the mutant Rusty Collins, Frenzy is sent and put in direct conflict with X-Factor.
 Frenzy is unable to convince Rusty to join the Alliance, and fled after suffering defeat from X-Factor.
 The Alliance later reveals they had a power-enhancing accomplice named Michael Nowlan.
 After he tries to escape from the Alliance, the group threatens to kill Nowlan's girlfriend, Suzy.
 X-Factor interferes in the Alliance's plans, eventually defeating them and putting them into custody.
-Frenzy and the others inevitably break out, opposing the Mutant Registration Act, but were defeated by the Beast.
+Frenzy and the others inevitably break out, opposing the Mutant Registration Act, but were defeated by Beast.

 After another mission battling the New Mutants alongside the Alliance, Frenzy is defeated by Warpath.
 Cable frees Frenzy and questions who had hired her.
 She admits to being hired by A.I.M. to bodyguard Harness and Piecemeal.
 Cable then drops Frenzy from the helicopter they were on.

 She eventually receives an invitation to join Superia's Femizons and accepted, joining the superhuman women aboard Superia's cruise-ship.
 She joins in the en masse attack on Captain America and Paladin, and traveled to Superia's Island to be one of her new Femizons.

 Under unknown circumstances, she was once again imprisoned, but was able to break free from the Vault and created problems for the Avengers.